Maurice Leggett

-Maurice Lamar Leggett (also known as Moe Leggett) (born October 2, 1986) is an American football cornerback who is currently a free agent.
-He was previously a member of the Kansas City Chiefs of the National Football League and the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He entered the NFL as an undrafted free agent in May 2008.
-He played college football for Valdosta State University.
+Maurice Lamar Leggett (also known as Moe Leggett) (born October 2, 1986) is an American former professional football player who was a cornerback in the National Football League (NFL), Canadian Football League (CFL), and Arena Football League (AFL).
+He entered the NFL as an undrafted free agent in May 2008 with the Kansas City Chiefs.
+He played college football for the Valdosta State Blazers.

-High school & college
+Early life and college

 Leggett attended and played football at Mount Zion High School in Jonesboro, Georgia.
 He played running back during high school.
 His jersey from the school was retired in 2009.
-He attended Valdosta State University and played on their football team, the Blazers, helping them win two Division II National Championships; in 2004 and 2007.
+He attended Valdosta State University and played for the Blazers, helping them win two Division II national championships; in 2004 and 2007.
 He was honored with first-team All-Gulf South honors in 2006 as well.

 Professional career

 Kansas City Chiefs

-Leggett was undrafted in the 2008 NFL Draft, and signed with the Kansas City Chiefs (NFL) on May 2, 2008 as an undrafted free agent.
+Leggett was undrafted in the 2008 NFL draft, and signed with the Kansas City Chiefs (NFL) on May 2, 2008 as an undrafted free agent.
 After a productive rookie season, he was awarded the Mack Lee Hill Award for Most Outstanding Rookie for the Chiefs.
 Leggett was the first undrafted rookie to win the award.
 In November 2009, he was placed in injured reserve for a shoulder injury.
 In 2010, he was again placed on injured reserve, and was eventually not resigned.